Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Januari 2026 21.29.34 UTC
+- WIB: Sabtu, 10 Januari 2026 22.28.56 UTC
-- WITA: Sabtu, 10 Januari 2026 22.29.34 UTC
+- WITA: Sabtu, 10 Januari 2026 23.28.56 UTC
-- WIT: Sabtu, 10 Januari 2026 23.29.34 UTC
+- WIT: Minggu, 11 Januari 2026 00.28.56 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: friendship
+Kategori: technology